Mindanao State University–General Santos: History

 Mindanao State University-General Santos was first established as a community high school in 1967.
 It grew into a junior college in 1971, but was then just limited to a two-year collegiate general education program.

 Demand from the students and community for the offering of complete degree programs prompted the Board of Regents to study the potential of the college for academic expansion especially when the "feeder" concept was challenged.
 On October 10, 1973, MSU Community College became a full-fledged unit and integral part of the Mindanao State University System by virtue of BOR Resolution No. 822.

 The campus underwent series of transfers as part of its continuing growth and expansion.
 As a Community High School, it was a "squatter" at an area inside the Dadiangas West Elementary School campus.
 Engr.
 Abedin Limpao Osop, the first Chancellor (who was then the Director) of the campus was able to acquire a 3.3 ha lot as a donation from city government.
 It gave the impetus for the offering of various college degree programs.

 In 1983, the university acquired 156 hectares of land in Barangay Tambler (now Barangay Fatima) through Presidential Proclamation 2029.
 University officials and students rushed to the site and fenced it with barbed wires.
 Over time, many academic buildings were built and it became the main campus.

 The university became a member of the Accrediting Agency of Chartered Colleges and Universities in the Philippines (AACCUP) on December 31, 2014.

+In June 2026, the university was damaged during the 2026 Mindanao earthquake.
+University officials later requested national government assistance for rehabilitation efforts.

 Academics

-Mindanao State University-General Santos comprises ten colleges: the College of Agriculture, College of Business Administration and Accountancy, College of Education, College of Engineering, College of Fisheries and Aquatic Sciences, College of Natural Sciences and Mathematics, College of Social Sciences and Humanities, Institute of Islamic, Arabic, and International Studies, College of Law (extension of MSU Marawi), and the College of Medicine.
+Mindanao State University-General Santos comprises ten colleges: the College of Agriculture, College of Business Administration and Accountancy, College of Education, College of Engineering, College of Fisheries and Aquatic Sciences, College of Natural Sciences and Mathematics, College of Social Sciences and Humanities, Institute of Islamic, Arabic, and International Studies, College of Health Sciences, College of Law (extension of MSU Marawi), and the College of Medicine.

 The university also has a Senior High School department, and offers junior high school through a laboratory high school under the College of Education Training Department.

 Recently, the Commission on Higher Education recognized the university as a Center of Excellence in Fisheries; as Provincial Institute for Agriculture; and as Center of Training in Education.

-The Administration Building of MSU-General Santos, also known as the Y Building.
+The Administration Building (Y Building) in 2025.